The COVE Career Center Parent & Alumni Resources

 The good news is that the value of a Westmont liberal arts degree gives your student the building blocks to pursue just about any career regardless of major.
 In fact, a recent survey found that 90% of students are confident that the education they receive at Westmont will equip them to compete in the job market.
 And yet, when your conversations turn to pragmatic topics, encourage your student to explore the kinds of careers that are typically associated with various majors.
 Visit WhatCanIDoWithThisMajor.com for examples of careers for a specific major.

 All students are encouraged to complete at least one internship during their time at Westmont (we advise students to wait until after they've completed their first year at Westmont).
 Internships are a great way for students to "test drive" a career and for organizations to size up prospective employees.
-One 2013 study reports that 63 percent of graduating students who had held paid internships received a job offer by graduation.
 Many students are able to receive academic credit for internships.
+A 2019 Student Survey from the National Association of Colleges and Employers (NACE), noted “ 57.5 percent of students who had an internship received a job offer.”

 Google, Apple, Facebook.
 Yep, Westmont alums work there.
 They are also gainfully employed at for-profit and non-profit organizations throughout the United States and across the globe.
 Our most recent study found that 96.7% of graduates are either employed or pursuing graduate school within six months of commencement.

 Employers come to campus just about every month during the academic year.
 These "Career Cafe" events provide multiple employers (between five and eight employers per event) with direct access to students to talk about internships and careers.
 We also organize dedicated events with large employers to help our students learn about the wide variety of different jobs available with in one industry or organization.
-Contact Paul Bradford for more details or call 805-565-6033
+Contact Janay Marshall for more details or call 805-565-6263

 Whether your company is based in Santa Barbara or elsewhere around the globe, there may be a Westmont intern or new employee that is only a few clicks away.